Kabir

-Born in the city of Varanasi in what is now Uttar Pradesh, he is known for being critical of organised religions.
+He was born in the city of Varanasi in what is now Uttar Pradesh, he is known for being critical of organised religions.
 He questioned what he regarded to be the meaningless and unethical practices of all religions, primarily what he considered to be the wrong practices in Hinduism and Islam.
 During his lifetime, he was threatened by both Hindus and Muslims for his views.
 When he died, several Hindus and the Muslims he had inspired claimed him as theirs.

-Kabir suggested that "truth" is with the person who is on the path of righteousness, who considers everything, living and non living, as divine, and who is passively detached from the affairs of the world.
+Kabir's suggestion was that "truth" is with the person who is on the path of righteousness, who considers everything, living and non living, as divine, and who is passively detached from the affairs of the world.
 To know the truth, suggested Kabir, drop the "I", or the ego.
 Kabir's legacy survives and continues through the Kabir panth ("Path of Kabir"), Sant Mat sect that recognises Kabir as its founder.
 Its members are known as Kabir panthis.

 Early life and background

 The years of Kabir's birth and death are uncertain.
 Some historians favour 1398–1448 as the period Kabir lived, while others favour 1440–1518.
-Generally, Kabir is believed to have been born in 1398 (Samvat 1455), on the full moon day of Jyeshtha month (according to the historical Hindu calendar Vikram Samvat) at the time of Brahmamuharta.
+Generally, It is believed that Kabir had been born in 1398 (Samvat 1455), on the full moon day of Jyeshtha month (according to the historical Hindu calendar Vikram Samvat) at the time of Brahmamuharta.
 There is a considerable scholarly debate on the circumstances surrounding Kabir's birth.
 Many followers of Kabir believe that he came from Satloka by assuming the body of light, and incarnated on a lotus flower and claim that the rishi Ashtanand was the direct witness of this incident, who himself appeared on a lotus flower in the Lahartara Pond.

 A few accounts mention that Kabir, in the form of in infant, was found at Lahartara Lake by a Muslim weaver named Niru and his wife Nima, who raised him as their child.

 Kabir is believed to have become one of the many disciples of the Bhakti poet-saint Swami Ramananda in Varanasi, known for devotional Vaishnavism with a strong bent to monist Advaita philosophy teaching that God was inside every person and everything.
 Early texts about his life place him with Vaishnava tradition of Hinduism as well as the Sufi tradition of Islam.
 According to Irfan Habib, the two manuscript versions of the Persian text Dabestan-e Mazaheb are the earliest known texts with biographical information about Kabir.
 The Dabestan-e-Mazaheb states Kabir is a "Bairagi" (Vaishnava yogi) and states he is a disciple of Ramanand (the text refers to him repeatedly as "Gang").

 Kabir's family is believed to have lived in the locality of Kabir Chaura in Varanasi (Banaras).
 Kabīr maṭha (कबीरमठ), a maṭha located in the back alleys of Kabir Chaura, celebrates his life.
 Accompanying the property is a house named Nīrūṭīlā (नीरू टीला) which houses Niru and Nima graves.